 How Will You Promote Content?

-Social media channels first come to mind when thinking about content promotion.
+Social media platforms come to mind first when thinking about content promotion.
 They’re the easiest and most straightforward type of marketing, but far from being the only one.

-After coming up with a buyer persona, divulging their pain points, and planning out content for different stages in the buyer’s journey, it’s time to move on to creating actual content.
-You have your goals.
-All that’s left is to start writing content that will lead you towards your goal.
+After coming up with a buyer persona, divulging their pain points, and planning out content for different stages in the buyer’s journey, it’s time to move on to writing.
+You have your business goals.
+All that’s left is to start producing content that will lead you towards your goal.

 Start with SEO Research

 SEO research is imperative.
-Without it, you can only guess which keywords are worth your time and which aren’t.
-After doing all the work and planning how your content would progress, it would be a shame to stop being methodical and smart about content creation.
+Without it, you can only guess which keyword or search query is worth your time and which isn’t.
+After doing all the work and planning how your content would progress, it would be a shame to stop being methodical and smart about content marketing.

-Since you now know who your buyer persona is, it should be much easier to determine what they would be interested in searching for.
-Start from there, and use keyword tools such as SEMRush or Moz Keyword Explorer to find the keywords with the right search volume and difficulty.
+Since you now know who your buyer persona is, it should be much easier to determine what they would be interested in searching for and what type of content appeals to them most.
+Start from there, and use keyword research tools such as SEMRush or Moz Keyword Explorer to find the keywords with the right search volume and difficulty.

 If you’re just starting your new blog, don’t try and rank for keywords that are too difficult.
 Anything with a difficulty over 50 is going to be unattainable at this moment, so focus on keywords that have a decent search volume combined with a manageable difficulty.